peiyuncai/restaurant-api/README.md

 Can run in any order.
 However, to run happy case, There are some assumptions need to know.
 #### Assumption
+1. Order has four status: Received, Preparing, Completed, and Canceled
+2. MealItem has three status: Receive, Preparing, and Completed.
+Plus is_removed flag.
-1. We can only create order if there is no order in received or preparing status for the same table
+3. We can only create order if there is no order in received or preparing status for the same table
-2. We can only add meal items if there exists order for the table
+4. We can only add meal items if there exists order for the table
-3. We can only remove meal item if it's not being prepared or completed
+5. We can only remove meal item if it's not being prepared or completed
-4. We can only remove order if none of the meal item is being prepared or completed
+6. We can only remove order if none of the meal item is being prepared or completed
-5. We always do soft delete, meaning data is not really removed
+7. We always do soft delete, meaning data is not really removed from data store

 #### Steps
 1. start application